stassinari/memento/README.md

 - Dark mode
 - Guest access if you want to try it on a single device before you sign up

-Want to make a suggestion for a new feature or have your say on a pleanned one?
+Want to make a suggestion for a new feature or have your say on a planned one?
 Found a nasty bug that is driving you crazy?
 Head over to the [issues section](https://github.com/stassinari/memento/issues)!

 ## Decent Espresso integration